 We introduced the multiple-multiple name space method to avoid name conflict between inter-processes.
-An example of multiple-multiple name spaces is shown in Fig. 3.
-This method gives an elegant way of sharing a knowledge base among inter-processes.
+An example of multiple-multiple name spaces is shown in Fig.4.
+This method gives an elegant way of sharing a knowledge base among interprocesses.
 To realize it, each process copies the name tables of the shared clause database, when created.
 The point is that the copied name tables are in the local clause base, so each process can change any name space without affecting other processes.
+Using the multiple-multiple name space method three facilities were provided.